 Human rights and environmental defenders are risking their lives and being criminalized for standing up, being heard, modeling leadership, and contributing to movements.
 Skylight and our SolidariLabs networks have been watching with alarm at the growing number of threats to human rights and environmental advocates, particularly in Guatemala, Colombia and Mexico, for years.

-One proven way to protect defenders in the field.
+One proven way to protect defenders in the field has been through personal physical accompaniment.
 Accompaniment can provide increased international visibility and raises the political cost of harming defenders; it expands awareness of defenders’ environmental, political and human rights struggles through diplomatic, government and media channels; it creates ties of moral support and solidarity.

 *In Spanish: Voluntarios Internacionales Virtuales X. The “x” in Spanish is to make the word viva or vivo, meaning “alive,” gender neutral.